JapneetSinghh/Git-Essentials-/Github_Udemy.md

-# How to Undo and Unstage Changes in Git
+# Ch 8: How to Undo and Unstage Changes in Git

 ## Understanding Git Reset